Is Surrogacy Legal in the State of Georgia?

 Is Surrogacy Legal in Georgia?

-• Georgia does not have a comprehensive surrogacy statute; surrogacy practice is guided by contracts, case law, and local court procedures.
+• Georgia does not have a single comprehensive surrogacy statute; gestational surrogacy is supported through established court practice and contract law.